freekode/tp2intervals/README.md

 ### TrainerRoad Updates ⚠️

 I don't have access to TrainerRoad anymore.
 Account, which I used, cancelled subscription.
 I don't use the platform and it's too expensive to have it for occasional fixes.
-To fix issues I can only relay on logs and HAR files (soon will add how to create it) from you.
+To fix issues I can only relay on logs and HAR files from you.

 ### TrainingPeaks features